 Bree Burkitt

-Morning Edition Host/ReporterBree Burkitt is the host of Morning Edition and a reporter for KNAU.
-Previously, she worked as a reporter and editor for The Arizona Republic, covering public safety, law enforcement and crime.
-She is a graduate of Northern Arizona University and has also worked at The Spectrum & Daily News in Southern Utah and Flagstaff's Arizona Daily Sun.
-When not working, Bree can usually be found reading or out in the woods with her two dogs, Jill and Sonora.
+Morning Edition Host/ReporterBree Burkitt is the host of Morning Edition on KNAU and a reporter.
+Previously, she was a reporter and editor for The Arizona Republic, covering public safety, law enforcement and crime.
+She is a graduate of Northern Arizona University and has spent the last decade reporting throughout the Southwest.
 Contact her at bree.burkitt@nau.edu.

 -